-Drinks wholesaler Waverley TBS supplies wine and spirits to restaurants and bars in the south of England from its distribution centre in Hemel Hempstead.
+A drinks wholesaler supplies wine and spirits to restaurants and bars in the south of England from its distribution centre.
 Several pick tunnels, each with eight order picking workstations, are set up in the distribution centre.
 A sorter in the outgoing goods department is used for targeted sorting to the various delivery routes and destinations.

 Automated storage and order picking systems enable high delivery performance and optimum utilisation of space.
 The individual process steps in the warehouse must be linked together in the best possible way with the appropriate material flow technology.
 Multi-deep, automatic warehousing and order picking systems make it possible to achieve high storage density.
 Food and beverage logistics has a competitive environment with high price pressure, in which they can only survive with efficient intralogistics.

 Multi-deep storage systems offer a high degree of flexibility because warehouses can be organised on a last-in-first-out (LIFO) as well as on a first-in-first-out (FIFO) basis.
 This warehousing structure is the ideal solution in terms of space-saving storage for a large number of pallets.
 The system shows its advantages to the full when the warehouse channels can be filled purely according to type.